sshadmand/Team-City-Monitor/README.md

 TeamCty Monitor
 ===============

-For internal use only.
  Creates a dashboard for our C.I.
 Server for all prjects and records and displays their coverage over time.

+This script is built to run on Google AppEngine, checks against a TeamCity Server install, and expects that each project in team city has code coverage outputted to it’s artifacts folder.

 Contributing
 ------------